zeroluck/docs/sources/reference/api/scim-1.1.md

 ### /seam/resource/restv1/Users
 - - -
-##### getResourceSet
+##### getUser
 **GET** `/host/seam/resource/restv1/Users{rsid}`

-Returns a resource set on the basis of provided id as path parameter.
+Returns a user on the basis of provided id as path parameter.
 The resource MUST be already registered with the mentioned id.

 ###### URL